 Over the last few years, education has adopted many new endeavors that rely on data to tailor the student learning experience.
 For example, your school may have adopted new initiatives like standards-based grading, mastery-based learning, or a new MTSS/RtI system.
+All of these systems are build from a need to track student data.
+But how?
+In most elementary schools there is no system for this endeavor, especially in Reading.

 Nevertheless, collecting (and analyzing) student data can help both teachers and students alike.